Ramana Maharshi: Early years (1879–1895)

-Adolescence and realization (1895–1896)
+Adolescence and realisation (1895–1896)

 Venkataraman first attended Scott's Middle School and then the American Mission High School where he became acquainted with Christianity.

-In November 1895 Venkataraman realized that Arunachala, the sacred mountain, was a real place.
+In November 1895 Venkataraman realised that Arunachala, the sacred mountain, was a real place.
 He had known of its existence from an early age, and was overwhelmed by the realisation that it really existed.
 During this time he also read Sekkizhar's Periyapuranam, a book that describes the lives of the 63 Nayanmars, which "made a great impression" on him, and revealed to him that "Divine Union" is possible.
 According to Osborne, a new current of awareness started to awaken during his visits to the Meenakshi Temple at Madurai, "a state of blissful consciousness transcending both the physical and mental plane and yet compatible with full use of the physical and mental faculties".
 But Ramana Maharshi later stated that he remained uninterested in religion or spirituality until his awakening eight months later.

 According to Narasimha, in July 1896, at age 16, he had a sudden fear of death.
 He was struck by "a flash of excitement" or "heat", like some avesam, a "current" or "force" that seemed to possess him, while his body became rigid.
 A process of self-enquiry was initiated, asking himself, "what it is that dies?"
-He concluded the body dies, but this "current" or "force" remains alive, and recognized this "current" or "force" as his Self, which he later identified with "the personal God, or Iswara".
+He concluded the body dies, but this "current" or "force" remains alive, and recognised this "current" or "force" as his Self, which he later identified with "the personal God, or Iswara".

 In one of his rare written comments on this process Ramana Maharshi wrote, "inquiring within Who is the seer?
 I saw the seer disappear leaving That alone which stands forever.
 No thought arose to say I saw.
 How then could the thought arise to say I did not see."

 Later in life, he called his death experience akrama mukti, "sudden liberation", as opposed to the krama mukti, "gradual liberation" as in the Vedanta path of jnana yoga.
 It resulted in a state of mind which he later described as "the state of mind of Iswara or the jnani:"

 After this event, he lost interest in school studies, friends, and relations.
 He was absent-minded at school, "imagining and expecting God would suddenly drop down from Heaven before me".
 Avoiding company, he preferred to sit alone, absorbed in concentration on this current or force, and went daily to the Meenakshi Temple, ecstatically devoted to the images of the 63 Nayanmars and of Nataraja, wanting "the same grace as was shown to those saints", praying that he "should have the same bhakti that they had" and "[weeping] that God should give me the same grace He gave to those saints".

 Knowing his family would not permit him to become a sanyassin and leave home, Venkataraman slipped away, telling his brother he needed to attend a special class at school.
 Venkataraman boarded the train on 29 August 1896 and reached Tiruvannamalai on 1 September 1896 where he remained for the rest of his life.